-- Families are required to provide information on income, assets, deductions, and family composition at least annually, as well as the need for and the eligibility of a live-in aide. - 3.
-Re-certification dates will change when a family moves. - 4.
-Recertification packets will be mailed to participating Families 90 to 120 days in advance of the scheduled annual re-certification effective date. - 5.
-The head of household will be notified that she/he (and live-in aide if any) is required to attend a re-certification interview on a specified date and must complete the included information packet, including providing signatures on any third party verification forms needed. - It is the Authority's preference to conduct Annual Recertifications at its offices; however, in-home recertifications will be conducted pursuant to a request and approval for reasonable accommodations to persons with disabilities. - 7.
+- to attend a re-certification interview on a specified date and must complete the included information packet, including providing signatures on any third party verification forms needed. - 6.
+It is the Authority's preference to conduct Annual Recertifications at its offices; however, in-home recertifications will be conducted pursuant to a request and approval for reasonable accommodations to persons with disabilities. - 7.
 When an in-person recertification is to be performed, all adult household members, and live-in aide, if applicable, must attend the interview and bring the completed packet and all required documentation. - 8.
 If the family fails to bring all the required documentation to the interview, the interview will be conducted and the family will be allowed 10 additional days to submit the required data.
 If the data is not then submitted, the family will be terminated for violation of family obligations. - 9.
 The interview may be re-scheduled once, based upon approval of extenuating circumstances, i.e. disability or work-related reasons, etc. - 10.
 If the family fails to attend two (2) scheduled re-certification appointments without contacting the Authority, the family may be terminated for failure to comply with program requirements. - 11.
 Upon completion of the re-certification, the Authority will notify the owner and tenant in writing of the new rent to be paid by the tenant (and of the new Housing Assistance Payment, if applicable). - 12.
 If there is an increase in tenant income that increases the tenant portion of rent, the tenant will be given a 30 day notice of the increase in rent.
 If re-certification was delayed by the tenant, the increase will be made retroactive to the original effective date of the re-certification. - 13.
 If there is decrease in tenant rent, the decrease will become effective on the scheduled effective re-certification date. - 14.
 During the annual reexamination process, the FHA will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 by reviewing the student's individual income as well as the income of the student's parents.
-If the student has been determined "independent" from his/her parents based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.
+If the student has been determined "independent" from his/her parents based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed. - 15.
+If the student is no longer income eligible based on his/her own income or the income of his/her parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D. - 16.
+If the student continues to be income eligible based on his/her own income and the income of his/her parents (if applicable), the FHA will process a reexamination in accordance with the policies in this chapter.

-- 15. If the student is no longer income eligible based on his/her own income or the income of his/her parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D. - 16.
-If the student continues to be income eligible based on his/her own income and the income of his/her parents (if applicable), the FHA will process a reexamination in accordance with the policies in this chapter. - C. Interim Changes in Income and Family Composition
+C. Interim Changes in Income and Family Composition